Forsbergs-Skola/USS-Calliope/README.md

 ---

+## 8. Bosses

+### 8.1 Boss Design Philosophy

-### Bosses:
+### 8.2 Final Boss

+**Identity:**
-The final boss is the quest npc who experiments on himself
+The final boss is the former shopkeeper/npc who experiments on himself using all the blood samples you gave him.
+He has turned into a raging monster

-Gives every player the chance to do some blasting
+Gives every player the chance to do some blasting? but how if they havent blasted they gonna have low shooting stat

-## Shop System

-what is currency?
-Blood and Ammo

-what do they sell?
-Consumables, permanant stat increases, keys for doors, etc

-who are they?
+---

-## Level System
+## 9. Level Design

-Aesthetics

-Level layout
+### 9.1 Level Aesthetics

-Checkpoints/Respawn?

-Environmental hazards: Steam pipes, traps

-Collectibles/Pickups
+### 9.2 Level Layout Philosophy

+### 9.3 Environmental Hazards
+- Steam
+- Traps

-Interactables (doors, switches)
+### 9.4 Interactables
+- Doors
+- Switches
+- Elevators
+- Recharge station?

+### 9.5 Checkpoints & Respawn

+### 9.6 Collectibles & Pickups

+---

-## Inventory System
+## 10. Inventory System

-Item types (weapons, consumables, quest items)
+### 10.1 Item Types
+- Weapons
+- Consumables
+- Quest Items

+### 10.2 Inventory Rules
+- Slot System
+- Capacity Limits
+- Quick access slots

+### 10.3 Ammo Handling

+Ammo is limited, presumably with more ammo for the weaker guns?
+With an RE style inventory, guns and ammo all take up slots with everything else so taking ALL your guns and ammo can hurt you as you can't carry everything so adds some strategy.
 Ammo is stackable?
 Health pickups stackable?

-Capacity limit - Certain amount of slots

-Ammo is limited, presumably with more ammo for the weaker guns?
-With an RE style inventory, guns and ammo all take up slots with everything else so taking ALL your guns and ammo can hurt you as you can't carry everything so adds some strategy.
+### 10.4 Storage & Safe Areas

 Should be like some home bases/chests where you can access a global inventory.
 Could be one place or multiple

+---

+## 11. Shop System

+### 11.1 Currency

+Blood and Ammo

+### 11.2 Items for Sale

+Consumables, permanant stat increases, keys for doors, etc

+### 11.3 Shop NPCs

+who are they?

+---

-## Stats/LevelUp System
+## 12. Objective & Quest System

-Alice and Bob - have different starting equipment and stats?

-Infection system - cuts off health (infected health)

-Stats:

-Health, Stamina, Aiming, Sneaking, Strength, Tech, Barter, Agility

-## Objective Tracking
+### 12.1 Objective Tracking

 ### Objective Properties